 Aesthetic Realism: A New Understanding of Art and Life / Lynette Abel

-Here I write about what I have learned from Aesthetic Realism, the education founded by the American philosopher, poet, and scholar
+Here, I'm happy to present some of what I have learned from Aesthetic Realism, the education founded in 1941 by Eli Siegel, American philosopher, poet, and scholar.

-In articles, and in papers presented to the public, I have written about personal and national concerns, and their relation, based on what I have learned.
-And here, too, are important articles written by friends and colleagues explaining issues affecting America and the world today.
+In articles, and in papers presented to the public, I have written about personal and national concerns, and their relation, based on scientific principles that explain the questions of all people.
+And here, too, are important articles written by friends and colleagues about issues affecting America, and the world today.

 I live in New York City and love it here.
 When I was 23, I began to study the education I write of on this website.
 For instance, how a person is related to everything else—and the place of art in understanding this—is outlined in the principle "The world, art, and self explain each other: each is the aesthetic oneness of opposites."

 For more about this, see the Aesthetic Realism Foundation Online Library and biographical information about Eli Siegel.
-A current schedule of seminar classes can be found on the Foundation's Calendar.
+A current schedule of semester classes given via video conference can be found on the Foundation's Calendar.
 And information about how to audit particular classes is available too.

 It was the greatest pleasure and richest life experience to have attended Aesthetic Realism classes given by Mr. Siegel in the years from 1973 to 1978.
 Included here are selected reports I gave of some of those classes of scholarly, humorous, moving talks he gave on a wide diversity of subjects—on literature, music, the social sciences, national ethics, economics, the human self, and so much more.